 What is a channel?

-A channel is a context-based conversation where groups of people can communicate, and interact with information related to a common topic (e.g., project).
-These can be public or private, and can be within a single workspace or shared across multiple workspaces (i.e. organization channels like #its-announcements).
+A channel is a context-based conversation where groups can communicate and interact with information related to a common topic (e.g., a project).
+These can be public or private and can be within a single workspace or shared across multiple workspaces (i.e., organization channels like #its-announcements).

 Who can use USC Slack Enterprise?